College of Letters & Science

 Placement and Retroactive Credit

-Professors McClure, McKeown, Rosenmeyer; Associate Professor Aylward; Assistant Professors Beneker, Dressler, Nelsestuen
+Professors McClure, McKeown, Rosenmeyer; Associate Professors Aylward, Beneker; Assistant Professors Brockliss, Dressler, Nelsestuen

 The literature and culture of ancient Greece and Rome form the primary subject of study within the field of classics.
 The department offers language instruction in both Greek and Latin as well as courses in classical civilization and culture.
 A student majoring in the Department of Classics is expected to acquire some familiarity with the entire spectrum of ancient Greek and Roman civilization, including language, literature, history, philosophy, art, and archaeology.

 In order to respond to the interests of students who wish to emphasize either language or culture in their program of study, the Department of Classics offers three different majors and a certificate.
 The Latin and classics majors focus on language and literature, and students are expected to have advanced language competence upon completion of the major.
 The classical humanities major aims more broadly at the civilization and culture of ancient Greece and Rome and requires only an intermediate level of competence in one or more ancient languages.
 In addition, the department offers a certificate in classical studies that requires only culture courses but no Latin or Greek.

 A major in Latin will be awarded if a student completes 26 credits beyond the first year, including 203–204, 301–302, and four courses at the 500 level or above.
 Prospective majors interested in teaching Latin in high school should consult the undergraduate advisor and the School of Education about requirements for teaching certification.

 A major in classics with an emphasis in Latin will be awarded if a student completes 6 credits of Greek beyond the first year (normally 305–306) plus 17 credits of Latin beyond the first year including one course at the 500 level or above.